-I Suck At CTFs: Empire - Breakout
+I Suck At CTFs: Breakout - Empire

 Well - I suck at CTFs.
 Maybe I just don’t have the CTF mindset, but here’s to trying to do a challenge a day until I start to like it or can them without a walkthrough =p